LRT in

 Buffalo

-return to Toronto LRT Information Page The transit system in Buffalo and surrounding area is operated by the Niagara Frontier Transportation Authority.
+The transit system in Buffalo and surrounding area is operated by the Niagara Frontier Transportation Authority.
 In addition to the bus and LRT operations (known as Metro Bus and Metro Rail respectively), NFTA is responsible for the Buffalo Niagara International Airport, the Niagara Falls International Airport, and the Buffalo Harbor operations.
 LRT trains operate in 2 or 3 car consists.

 LRT operations in Buffalo are rather unique in that they border on being a mini-HRT system using LRT equipment, though the vehicles are not articulated.
 The underground part of the system more closely resembles an HRT subway system with high level platforms, while the Main Street transit mall has curbside boarding using steps.

-System Highlights
+System Highlights and Route Details

-Number of lines:
+Number of lines 1

-10.24 km
+Total length 10.24 km

-Fleet: 26 Tokyu Car Corporation LRVs
+Fleet 26 Tokyu Car Corporation LRVs

 Seats 51 passengers; room for 89 standing